Log234/Schematic-Converter/README.md

 1. Download the latest version (The .jar file): https://github.com/Log234/Schematic-Converter/releases
 2. Place it in an empty folder
 3. Double-click the file to run it
 4. This will generate a file named BlockIDs.json, you may edit this file to customize which blocks the program should convert between.
 Minecraft IDs on the left, Colony survival IDs on the right.
+(You can use block IDs from your CS mods here, although modded blocks with a direction, like stairs and such, are not guaranteed to be placed in the right direction.)

 #### Usage
 1. To start the program, simply double-click the .jar file